-Ivy Zhou is an up-and-coming soprano, currently active in Seattle, WA as an opera singer, church musician, recitalist, and voice teacher.
-“Fearless” and “charming,” her voice has been described as “silvery, shimmering, present…with an easy top and fioritura.”
+Ivy Zhou is a lyric coloratura soprano currently active in Seattle as an opera singer, church musician, and voice teacher.
+“Fearless” and “charming,” her voice has been described as “warm,” “shimmering,” and “present…with an easy top and fioritura.”

-A versatile vocalist, Ms. Zhou has also been fortunate to sing in various vocal ensembles, including the Collegium Musicum at St. James the Greater in Vancouver, WA, specializing in Gregorian chant and Renaissance polyphony; as well as Portland’s acclaimed Resonance Ensemble, which presents socially conscious programming.
-Most recently, she had the honor of taking part in Resonance’s Women Singing Women, featuring the world premiere of Dr. Melissa Dunphy’s Listen, with text taken from Anita Hill’s 1991 testimony on Clarence Thomas and Dr. Christine Blasey Ford’s 2018 testimony on Brett Kavanaugh.
+A versatile vocalist, Ms. Zhou has also been fortunate to sing in excellent vocal ensembles, including the premier choral programs at Epiphany Parish of Seattle (current) and the Protocathedral of St. James the Greater in Vancouver, WA, as well as Portland’s acclaimed Resonance Ensemble, which presents socially conscious programming.

-Ms. Zhou was honored to receive a Metropolitan National Council encouragement award in 2017 and to be a finalist in the Coeur d’Alene Symphony Orchestra Young Artist Competition in 2018.
-Ms. Zhou studies with bass-baritone Daniel Mobbs.
+Ms. Zhou received a Metropolitan National Council encouragement award in 2017 and was a finalist in the Coeur d’Alene Symphony Orchestra Young Artist Competition in 2018.